WithSecureLabs/captcha22/README.md

 ### Prerequisites

 CAPTCHA22 is most performant on a GPU-enabled tensorflow build.
 This, however, will require numerous steps (as discussed [here](https://www.tensorflow.org/install/gpu)).
+Currently TF<2 is required for AOCR, which requires Python<3.7.
+AOCR will be ported to TF2 in the future.

 * To install a less optimal, CPU-based, tensorflow build - you can simply issue the following command: